 This week I have been thinking of what are some simple fundamentals that beginners can follow to better their efforts.

-It is easier for advanced level runners to know the basics of training but I can’t expect a beginner to want to do 100 mile weeks or to know what anaerobic threshold training is at the risk of sounding like a raving lunatic.
+It is easier for advanced level runners to know the basics of training.
+That being said, I can’t expect a beginner to want to do 100 mile weeks.
+In addition, to know what anaerobic threshold training is at the risk of sounding like a raving lunatic.

 Focus On Your Plan

 There are athletes who simply want to finish a 5K, lose 5 pounds or complete their first half-marathon.

 Beginners have it right, they have no limitations because they don’t know what to expect.

 Think of how many things we focus on, concern ourselves with now that we have been running a few years.